mahilab/MEL/README.md

 ###   Python 2.7 + NumPy + PyQt4 + PyQtGraph (Optional)

-**Note:** The MELScope application is written entirely in Python using PyQt4 for GUIs and PyQtGraph for plotting.
-If you plan to use MELScope or want to develop your own GUIs for MEL, follow theses steps.
+**Note:** The MELScope application is written entirely in Python using PyQt4 for GUIs and PyQtGraph for plotting widgets.
+If you plan to use MELScope or want to develop your own GUIs for MEL programs, follow theses steps to install the Python environment.

 1. Download [Python 2.7.13 (64-bit) Installer](https://www.python.org/downloads/release/python-2713/)